clinington/Koi/README.md

 A more literal translation is: a random name given to my Dependency Injection Framework.

+###Important Notes

+1) There is no circular dependency checking - yet.
+2) You can register multiple types to a single interface - but at the moment you get the first one registered.

 ###Getting Started

 Initialise a new container: